slu-openGIS/covid_daily_viz_archive/README.md

 project](https://github.com/CSSEGISandData/COVID-19).
 Summaries of their data for Missouri, Kansas, and Illinois are available in the `data/` folder, and the most recent visualizations are available in the `results/` folder.
-Historic data prior to March 22nd is now being obtained from the [New York Times COVD-19 project](https://github.com/nytimes/covid-19-data).
+Historic data prior to March 22nd are now being obtained from the [New York Times COVD-19 project](https://github.com/nytimes/covid-19-data).

+Separately, zip code data are being collected as of 2020-04-01 for the City of St. Louis and 2020-04-06 for St. Louis County.
+Daily raw data, a single table containing “long” versions of these raw data, and daily snapshots are available in the `data/` folder as well.
+Maps and plots tracking these in relation to race and poverty are available in `results/`.

+## Notes

 ### Mortality